spawaskar-cora/cora-docs/docs/getting-started/index.md

 plug-n-play architecture and framework.

   [^1]:
-    In 2016, CoRA started out as a simple specimen invertory system for Forensic Anthropologists.
-It was first showcased at the [AAFS] 70th Annual Conference in Seattle, WA in Feburary 2018, but over the course of several years, it's now much more than that – with the many built-in modules such as specimens, dnas, dental, isotopes, missing persons, dashboards, reports, search, analytics, visualizations, administration, projects, user settings, and countless customization abilities, CoRA is now one of the simplest and most powerful frameworks for managing a single indiviual remains project or a complex commingled reamins project.
+    In 2016, CoRA started out as a simple specimen inventory system for Forensic Anthropologists.
+It was first showcased at the [AAFS] 70th Annual Conference in Seattle, WA in February 2018, but over the course of several years, it's now much more than that – with the many built-in modules such as specimens, dnas, dental, isotopes, missing persons, dashboards, reports, search, analytics, visualizations, administration, projects, user settings, and countless customization abilities, CoRA is now one of the simplest and most powerful frameworks for managing a single individual remains project or a complex commingled remains project.

   [CoRA-web-app]: https://www.coracore.org
   [AAFS]: ../reference/aafs-2018.md